Limboid/the-artificial-experience/README.md

     - `PenalizeCompute` decreases reward proportional to the amount of compute used since the last interaction.
 This penalizes the agent (such as in a `DynamicTimescaled`) for using too much compute.
     - `ReplayBuffer`: a wrapper that stores and replays observation-action-reward trajectories.
 Can save/load from disk.
 Extendable for real-time monitoring.
     - `Lambda` allows arbitrary code to modify the observations and actions as they are passed along the pipeline.

+5. **The `ArtificialExperience` provides a ready-made pipeline of environments and datasets to train on**.

 ## Suggestions for developing general agents
 - Get a good training pipeline established including sanity checks with personal qualitative observation.